0Vexis0/threat-hunting-scenario-portscan/README.md

 Steps taken
 -----
-Query used to locate events:
+Query used to locate Device Network events:
 ```kql
 DeviceNetworkEvents
 | where DeviceName == "cybernecromancy"